-Evaluation of 2020 Performance.
+Evaluation of 2021 Performance.
 Our evaluation of performance in the annual incentive program includes consideration of performance on multiple factors within three general categories and with a safety category overlay:

-Category What it includes Why it is important Financial Performance Adjusted EBITDABalance sheet management Adjusted EBITDA and balance sheet management together emphasize the importance of profitable growth grounded in prudent fiscal management Operational Performance Volume growthCommercial executionCapital disciplineProject execution Stresses the importance of operational excellence and optimization of asset utilization through increasing volumes, while focused on commercial execution and capital discipline - key drivers of value creation Sustainability Talent management and development Environmental, social and governance (ESG) Promotes focus on investment in human capital and on incorporating the interests of all key stakeholders in the execution of our business strategy to help ensure that annual performance leads to sustainable long-term growth Safety A holistic scorecard including quantitative and qualitative evaluation of incident rates, severity, process improvement, and other safety-related items Operates outside plan as a modifier that can reduce plan payout if performance is below expectations Stresses critical nature of safe operations and reinforces philosophy that strong safety performance is an expectation and not a justification for increased incentive compensation
+Category What it includes Why it is important Financial Performance Distributable cash flow per share Adjusted EBITDA Balance sheet management Reducing Debt/ EBITDA ratio Distributable cash flow per share, Adjusted EBITDA and balance sheet management together emphasize the importance of profitable growth grounded in prudent fiscal management Operational Performance Operational Execution Volume growth Operating cost and G&A discipline Capital discipline Project and commercial execution Stresses the importance of operational excellence, project execution and optimization of asset utilization through increasing volumes, while focused on effective capital discipline while managing operating and G&A costs.
+Commercial execution to focus on integrated and fee-based business - key drivers of value creation Sustainability Environmental, social and governance (ESG) Promotes focus on investment in human capital and on incorporating the interests of all key stakeholders in the execution of our business strategy to help ensure that annual performance leads to sustainable long-term growth as well as continued improvement of environmental performance Safety A holistic scorecard including quantitative and qualitative evaluation of incident rates, severity, process improvement, and other safety-related items Operates outside plan as a modifier that can reduce plan payout if performance is below expectations, but will not be used to increase plan payouts Stresses critical nature of safe operations and reinforces philosophy that strong safety performance is an expectation and not a justification for increased incentive compensation 24

-The table below provides the more specific items within the first three general categories that our Compensation Committee used when setting and determining the 2020 bonuses.
+The table below provides the more specific items within the first three general categories that our Compensation Committee used when setting and determining the 2021 bonuses.

-Category Priorities Achievements Score Adjusted EBITDA Threshold: \$1.44 - Target: \$1.60 - Max: \$1.76 Actual performance: \$1.637 million 1.23 Financial Performance Debt/Adjusted EBITDA ratio Threshold: 5.5x - Target 5.25x - Max: 5.0x Actual performance: 4.7x 2.00 (60%) Liquidity Maintain liquidity and minimize public equity needs Actual performance: significant liquidity position maintained without raising any external equity No negative discretion Volume growth Threshold and maximum +/- 5% variance to 20% and 10% guidance Actual performance: Permian +19% Actual performance: Field G&P +2% 0.80 0.00 Capital discipline Threshold: \$1.50B - Target: 1.30B - Max: \$1.11B Actual performance: \$598 million 2.00 Operational Performance (30%) Commercial execution Continue focus on increasing G&P fee-based margin Continue focus on execution of deals that benefit our integrated platform Actual performance: increased G&P fee-based margin significantly, particularly in the Permian Basin; executed additional integrated commercial deals No negative discretion Project execution Threshold set at achievement of quarterly in-service dates and planned budgets May exceed target if all major projects on time and under budget Results: Train 7, Train 8, LEP 3, Peregrine and Gateway on time and budget 1.50 Talent Management Continue focus on identification and retention of talented employees Actual performance: unplanned turnover flat compared to 2019 No negative discretion Sustainability (10%) ESG (Environmental, Social, Governance) Continue to advance disclosures and investor dialogue Actual performance: published second annual Sustainability Report, with increased disclosures; proactively maintained consistent dialogue with the investor community No negative discretion
+Category Priorities Achievements Score DCF/Share Results Threshold: \$4.42 - Target: \$4.91 - Max: \$5.65 Actual performance: \$6.74 2.50 Financial Performance Adjusted EBITDA Threshold: \$1,544 - Target \$1,716 - Max: \$1,974 Actual performance: \$2,052 2.50 (60%) Balance Sheet management (Debt/EBITDA ratio) Threshold: 4.42x - Target: 4.17x - Max: 3.67x Actual performance: 3.2x 2.50 Operational Performance (30%) Volume growth Threshold and maximum +/- 5% variance to 20% and 10% guidance Actual performance: Permian +12% Actual performance: Field G&P +4% 1.49 1.85 Cost discipline Capital Spending Expense Threshold: \$1,122MM - Target: \$1,020MM - Max: \$918MM Actual performance: \$984 million Capital Threshold: \$534MM - Target: \$485MM - Max: \$437 Actual performance: \$416 million 1.68 Project execution Threshold set at achievement of quarterly in-service dates and planned budgets May exceed target if all major projects on time and under budget Results: Heim plant ahead of schedule and under budget 1.25 Talent Management Continue focus on identification and retention of talented employees Actual performance: unplanned turnover flat compared to 2019 No negative discretion Sustainability (10%) ESG (Environmental, Social, Governance) Continue to advance disclosures and investor dialogue Actual performance: published third annual Sustainability Report; established and on track to achieve methane intensity targets and significantly improved disclosure and dialogue with the investor community 1.0

-2020 Bonus Plan Payouts.
-Based on the assessment described above for 2020, the calculated bonus pool funding rate was 1.39 times the target level under the 2020 Bonus Plan.
-The Compensation Committee separately reviewed our safety performance for 2020, which included improvements in process and communication and reduction in overall incident rate, but also included an increase in severity.
+2021 Bonus Plan Payouts.
+The Compensation Committee separately reviewed our safety performance for 2021, which included improvements in process and communication, a slight reduction in overall incident rate and a decrease in severity.
 The Compensation Committee did not apply any adjustment to the pool to reflect safety performance.